Devanikid/Devanikid/README.md

 ### Hi there 👋

 My name is <b>Shahzad Devani</b>, and I'm currently a student at General Assembly.
-I'll be shortly updating my profile!
+I'll be updating my profile shortly!
 <!--
 **Devanikid/Devanikid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.